-Enacted in 1996, NAHASDA provides assistance to Indian tribes to allow affordable housingrelated activities for low income families residing on reservations and other tribal areas.
-The act, which became effective in October 1997, provides tribes with a consistent, dedicated annual funding stream without requiring them to navigate the myriad general housing programs administered by HUD.
-The Act recognizes tribal sovereignty and self-determination by providing block grants funds directly to tribes, which would be operated pursuant to tribally-created Indian Housing Plans.
+Enacted in 1996, NAHASDA provides assistance to Indian tribes by providing affordable housingrelated opportunities for low-income families residing on reservations and in other tribal areas.
+The act, which became effective in October 1997, provides tribes with a consistent, dedicated annual funding stream without requiring them to navigate the myriad of general housing programs administered by HUD.
+The act recognizes tribal sovereignty and selfdetermination by providing block grants funds directly to tribes, which are operated pursuant to tribally-created Indian Housing Plans.
 NAHASDA's most recent reauthorization expired in 2013, though Congress has continued to fund its programs every year.